Energy security

-Energy security is the association between national security and the availability of natural resources for energy consumption.
+Energy security is the association between national security and the availability of natural resources for energy consumption (as opposed to household energy insecurity).
 Access to cheaper energy has become essential to the functioning of modern economies.
 However, the uneven distribution of energy supplies among countries has led to significant vulnerabilities.
 International energy relations have contributed to the globalization of the world leading to energy security and energy vulnerability at the same time.

 Renewable resources and significant opportunities for energy efficiency and transitions exist over wide geographical areas, in contrast to other energy sources, which are concentrated in a limited number of countries.
-Rapid deployment of renewable energy and energy efficiency, and technological diversification of energy sources, would result in significant energy security.
+Rapid deployment of wind power and solar power and energy efficiency, and technological diversification of energy sources, would result in significant energy security.

 Threats

 The modern world relies on a vast energy supply to fuel anything from transportation to communication, to security and health delivery systems.
 Peak oil expert Michael Ruppert has claimed that for every kilocalorie of food produced in the industrial world, 10 kilocalories of oil and gas energy are invested in the forms of fertilizer, pesticide, packaging, transportation, and running farm equipment.

 Energy plays an important role in the national security of any given country as a fuel to power the economic engine.

 Some sectors rely on energy more heavily than others; for example, the Department of Defense relies on petroleum for approximately 77% of its energy needs.
-Not every sector is as critical as the others.
-Some have greater importance to energy security.
+Not every sector is as critical as the others; some have greater importance to energy security.

 Threats to a nation's energy security include: